path2prod/java-streams/README.md

-Repo to help mastering java streams.
+Repo to help mastering Java streams.
 It's split in multiple sections to deal with different challenges.
 Each section has its own path with 2 folders:

 * `tdd` contains tests to be completed and minimum compilation set up.
 This approach follows TDD therefore none test must pass
 * `complete` contains full code for further assistance, every test pass.

+The purpose of this repo is not to complete every challenge, as nowadays any AI is able to do it in a blink.
+I'm playing with them to:
+* Better understand functional programming
+* Enhance my JAVA API searching and documentation reading skills
+* Experiment with less frequently used classes
+* Gain wider knowledge on Collectors and Comparators

 ## Notes
-* disabling Copilot autocomple
+* Disabling Copilot autocomplete is recommended.
-* test classes must not changed
+* Test classes must not changed
-* on a test file replace `tdd` import with `complete` to run original tests
+* On a test file replace `tdd` import with `complete` to run original tests
-* install jdk23
+* Install jdk23
-* enable preview to run individual tests on your IDE. `Build.gradle` already contains it although this only works when tests are delegated to Gradle
+* Enable preview to run individual tests on your IDE. `Build.gradle` already contains it although this only works when tests are delegated to Gradle

 ## Topics
 * Fundamental Operations: Creation, mapping, filtering, and reduction.